-Meursault is a creamy Chardonnay from Meursault in Burgundy.
+Meursault is a first-class Chardonnay from Meursault Commune in Côte de Beaune, Burgundy.

 Cheddar.
 Comté.
 Gruyère.
 Manchego.
 Parmigiano.
 Pecorino.